 The road is not marked by a sign and is reached by leaving US Hwy #89 at Chief Mtn Jct. and going 4.3 miles on the Chief Mtn.Hwy (Route #17).
 Look for a dirt road heading west/southwest and skirting just south of Chief Mtn.
 If hikers are unsure about locating the road, tell them to look for Chief Mtn. overlook, which is a signed pullout 0.3 miles northwest of the Slide Lake road at a point 4.5 mi. from Chief Mtn.
 Jct.
 This overlook is known locally as Crusher Hill.
 The distance from the Chief Mtn.
 Highway (paved) going west on the Slide Lake Road (dirt road) to the trailhead at the Park Boundary is approximately 6.0 miles.
 We do not recommend driving this road as it is extremely rutted and in poor condition.
 There is one major fork in the road a couple miles in, the left fork that leads down towards Otatso Creek is the way to Slide.

 * I should note that I do not have many photos that help illustrate the route.
-It was a long, arduous day, and my camera stayed in the pack for most of the day bushwhacking, fording, post holing and scrambling.
+Our summit day was very long and arduous day, and my camera stayed in the pack as we spent the better part of the day bushwhacking, fording, post holing and scrambling.
 I will attempt to make up for the lack of photos with a detailed route description and some topographic maps.
 Also, even with a base camp at Slide Lake, climbing Gable Mountain is a very long outing.
 Our group took about 11 hours round-trip from our backcountry campsite.
 Plan for an early start!